 - Without a powder coat finish, stainless steel shows fingerprints, oils, bird residue etc. (i.e., requires light maintenance to keep completely smudge-free)

-Although not quite as durable as its other material counterparts, certain types of wood are better suited for the outdoors; namely marine-grade lumber such as teak, cypress, and bamboo.
+Although not quite as durable as its other material counterparts, certain types of wood are better suited for the outdoors; namely marine-grade lumber such as teak, cypress, and bamboo are typically the best wood for outside cabinets.
 If you incorporate a proper maintenance routine into the care and upkeep of your wooden cabinetry, you can enjoy them for many years to come.

 - Effortlessly imparts a bespoke look & feel